 Though much is expected of bishops, they are not alone as they serve the ward.
 As the elders quorum and Relief Society presidencies take initiative and the bishop continues to delegate, he will be able to focus on strengthening youth—the rising leaders of the next generation.

-A bishop shakes the hand of a young woman.
 As President Russell M. Nelson emphasized in the October general conference, the primary responsibility of a bishop is to care for the youth.

-What elders quorum and Relief Society presidencies can do: Engage in the work of salvation
+What Elders Quorum and Relief Society Presidencies Can Do: Engage in the Work of Salvation

-When Sister Jean B. Bingham, Relief Society General President, visited Sierra Leone in June, she met a woman named Mariatu Songo who was serving as a Relief Society president.
+When Jean B. Bingham, Relief Society General President, visited Sierra Leone in June, she met a woman named Mariatu Songo, who was serving as a Relief Society president.
 Sister Bingham noticed that as she walked with her from home to home in the village, everyone knew her.
 Sister Songo seemed to know all of the concerns of those families.

 “She knew these people so well, and she was working to meet their challenges.
 She was ministering to everyone.
 She was caring for those in need.
 She was reaching out to the elderly,” Sister Bingham said.
-“I don’t believe that any of those people were taking a great deal of the bishop’s time because she was taking that responsibility herself.”
+“I don’t believe that any of those people were taking a great deal of the bishop’s time, because she was taking that responsibility herself.”

-Sister Jean B. Bingham, middle right, sits next to Mariatu Songo, a ward Relief Society president, middle left, in Sierra Leone in June 2019.
+President Jean B. Bingham, middle right, sits next to Mariatu Songo, a ward Relief Society president, middle left, in Sierra Leone in June 2019.

-Elder Craig C. Christensen, a General Authority Seventy and Utah Area president, said, “As directed by the First Presidency last October, quorum and Relief Society presidencies need to take primary responsibility for the work of salvation in the ward, while working under the keys of the bishop.”
+Elder Craig C. Christensen, a General Authority Seventy and Utah Area President, said, “As directed by the First Presidency last October, quorum and Relief Society presidencies need to take primary responsibility for the work of salvation in the ward while working under the keys of the bishop.”

 “This has to be done so bishops can relinquish much of the day-to-day responsibility they feel to minister to families and to move the work forward and focus the majority of their efforts on the youth,” he said.